 2) Use mainly for small, occasional purchases

-So what is a college / university kid to do?
-You can consider putting recurring charges onto that supplementary card (like your postpaid phone plan, Netflix account and gym membership for example) so that you won’t have any trouble with the repayments at the end of the month.
+So what is a college/university kid to do?
+You can consider putting recurring charges onto that supplementary card (like your postpaid phone plan, Netflix account, and gym membership for example) so that you won’t have any trouble with the repayments at the end of the month.

 3) Avoid extravagant buys, unless for an emergency

 However, what if your car tyre suddenly bursts while you’re on the way home, leaving you stranded in the middle of the highway?
-Keeping your debt levels low will ensure that you have ample credit left to easily access for necessary repairs and replacement parts.
+Keeping your debt levels low will ensure that you have ample credit left to easily access necessary repairs and replacement parts.

 4) Pay off your balance each month

-Let’s recap for a bit here: credit cards are a useful tool for helping students to build up good credit at a young age.
-So when you are first starting out on that, how do you ensure that your record is squeaky clean?
+Let’s recap for a bit here: credit cards are a useful tool for helping students build up good credit at a young age.
+So when you are first starting on that, how do you ensure that your record is squeaky clean?

 It’s best not to carry a balance on the card, by using it for purchases that you can afford and are only necessary, so that you can pay the amount in full at the end of the month.
 What if you find yourself unable to pay off the balance?
 Then you are living beyond your means and really shouldn’t be buying all that in the first place!

-An individual should only have a credit card if he / she has a form of income to fund this financial tool.
+An individual should only have a credit card if he/she has a form of income to fund this financial tool.
 To own a credit card and carry a balance is to owe the bank in the form of interest fees.
-Why should a student be paying interest fees if he / she is not able to afford it?
+Why should a student be paying interest fees if he/she is not able to afford it?

-There are plenty of other tips and tricks as to how a student can wisely maintain a credit card during college / university years.
+There are plenty of other tips and tricks as to how a student can wisely maintain a credit card during college/university years.
 Sticking to just one credit card is one of the most ideal situations since it allows time for a good credit score to be maintained.

 It all boils down to one simple characteristic though: responsibility.
-Knowing when to resist the temptation to go wild and swipe for every single purchase is important so that the student would be able to benefit from building up good credit at a young age.
+Knowing when to resist the temptation to go wild and swipe for every single purchase is important so that the student will be able to benefit from building up good credit at a young age.